evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/19-api-contracts.md

 This chapter is complete when:

-- API conventions are documented.
+- API taxonomy is documented.
-- Resource catalog is defined.
+- REST, GraphQL and WebSocket interfaces are defined.
-- Authentication and authorization are specified.
+- Authentication and authorization mechanisms are specified.
-- Error handling is standardized.
-- AI contracts are documented.
+- AI and Human Digital Twin endpoints are documented.
-- Versioning strategy is established.
+- Standard request/response formats are established.
-- Webhooks and events are defined.
+- Versioning, pagination, filtering and rate limiting policies are defined.
-- OpenAPI documentation is available.
+- Observability and documentation standards are included.
-- Traceability is complete.
+- Visual artifacts and traceability are complete.

 ---

 # Key Takeaways

-- The Coach Portal exposes a standardized, versioned and secure REST API aligned with modern API-first principles.
-- Consistent contracts, OpenAPI documentation and independent versioning simplify integration, SDK generation and long-term maintenance.
-- AI endpoints provide explainable recommendations with confidence scores, preserving transparency and professional oversight.
-- API governance ensures interoperability across the EVOXA ecosystem while supporting scalability, security and future platform evolution.
+- The Nutritionist Portal adopts an API-First architecture with standardized REST, GraphQL and WebSocket interfaces that enable seamless integration across the EVOXA ecosystem.
+- Authentication, authorization, observability and versioning are treated as first-class concerns, ensuring secure and maintainable service contracts.
+- AI services and Human Digital Twin capabilities are exposed through dedicated APIs, allowing intelligent features to be consumed consistently by web, mobile and future clients.
+- Well-defined API contracts provide a stable integration layer that supports internal development, external partners and long-term platform evolution.

 ---